Migrate Shared mailbox to Microsoft 365

 - Creating a Shared Mailbox in Office 365

-The first step in the migration is to create a shared mailbox in the Office 365 Admin Center.
+The first step is the creation of a Shared mailbox within the Office 365 Admin center.

-- To do this, log in to the Office 365 Admin Center, click on ‘Groups’ in the left-hand navigation menu, and then click on ‘Shared’ in the top navigation menu.
+To do this, log in to your Office 365 Admin Center, click on 'Groups', on the left navigation bar and 'Shared' on the top navigation bar.

-- From here, click ‘Add a shared mailbox’ and create a new shared mailbox by clicking on the ‘+’ button and following the on-screen prompts.
+Click 'Add a shared mailbox' and create a new shared mailbox by clicking on the '+' button and following on-screen steps.

 - Granting Permissions to the Shared Mailbox

-- To do this, navigate to the ‘Permissions’ tab in the shared mailbox settings and add the users who need access.
+For this, you would access the 'Permissions' tab of the shared mailbox properties and then add the users that you require access.

 - Creating a Shared Mailbox in Office 365